moh-shah/fusion-pong/readme.md

 - On one instance, press "Host a Game" button.
 - On the other one, press "Join a Game".

-Although I tried to write a readable code-base, it's a fast-written prototype.
-So do not expect a super well-structured arcitecture!
+It's a fast-written prototype.
+Although I tried not to write junk code, do not expect a super well-structured code architecture!